About the Spyro Games

 Spyro is a unique platforming game, featuring the ability to glide to reach faraway areas.
 A former NASA scientist was hired to help tweak the programming to make the gliding as smooth as possible.

 After Spyro the Dragon was released in August 1998 for Sony's PlayStation, it received praise and several sequels were made until 2005.
-The first three games were a trilogy for the PlayStation, but the final instalment, Spyro: Shadow Legacy, was not released for any consoles but only the handheld Nintendo DS.
+The first three games were a trilogy for the PlayStation, but the final installment, Spyro: Shadow Legacy, was not released for any consoles but only the handheld Nintendo DS.
 The series switched developers midway, and the publisher, Vivendi (Activision) changed names and associates several times.

 By 2006, the games' producers felt people had lost interest in the Spyro series, and decided to design a reboot.
 Weirdly, The Legend of Spyro was first advertised as a prequel to the original series, though in actuality the story is not consistent with the original series at all.